Skip to Content

 Males Supply Females With Protein-rich Insects

-Male Parental Care Extends Beyond the Nestling Stage
+Male Parental Care Extends Beyond The Nestling Stage

 Sex Discrimination in Feeding